MCEF Grant Program

 - Does the project incorporate innovative, creative ideas that fall outside the ordinary school curriculum?

-- Does the project demonstrate a partnership between teachers, schools, and/or disciplines?
+- Does the project demonstrate collaboration between teachers, schools, and/or disciplines?

 - Is the project sustainable without a significant annual investment?

-The Grant Scoring Rubric used to evaluate all grants is provided with the Grant Application Instructions.
+The Grant Scoring Rubrics used to evaluate all grants are provided with the Grant Application Instructions.
+New this year - we created a Professional Development Scoring Rubric to evaluate grant requests for professional development.

 MCEF grant funds must be used for the purposes detailed in the application and during the project’s stated time schedule.
 By accepting an MCEF grant, the grantee agrees to the following obligations of the grant: